regueiala/OpenMM2gmx/README.md

 ```bash
 pip install -r requirements.txt
 ```
-For Parmed and openmm ,we recommend using conda
+also you will need to install parmed and openmm ,we recommend using conda ;

 Make sure you have GROMACS installed and available in your `PATH` (e.g. `gmx trjconv`, `gmx make_ndx`).
 To install it  , please refer to official guide : https://manual.gromacs.org/current/install-guide/index.html